rmarx/holblocking-blogpost/README.md

 # Does HTTP/3 really fix Head-of-Line blocking?
 Perhaps

-*In this blogpost, we look at the different variations of the Head-of-Line blocking problem from HTTP/1.1 over HTTP/2 to the new HTTP/3.
-We dive deep into the basic building blocks of the protocols, but I use lots of images and examples to hopefully keep things tangible, even for novices.
-The goal is to help people make correct assumptions about HTTP/3's performance improvements, which might not be as amazing as sometimes claimed in marketing materials.*

 As you may have heard, after 4 years of work, the new HTTP/3 and QUIC protocols are finally approaching official standardization.
 Preview versions are now [available for testing in servers and browsers alike][h3WithCaddy].

 [h3WithCaddy]: https://ma.ttias.be/how-run-http-3-with-caddy-2/